In 1933, a poor Italian-American teenager led the dramatic New Haven garment workers strike that lifted thousands of women out of poverty.

 Within six weeks of the Lesnow strike, virtually all of New Haven’s shirt companies were union.

 Jennie Aiello got married.
-Her younger brother Nick became the business agent for ACWA Local 151, a pillar of the Connecticut labor movement who spearheaded the Greater New Haven Labor History Project.
+Her younger brother Nick became the business agent for ACWA Local 151, a pillar of the Connecticut labor movement.
+He spearheaded the Greater New Haven Labor History Project, which included the story of the New Haven garment workers strike.

 In 1939, Lesnow’s moved to Easthampton, Mass.